THE SOUTHERN ASSOCIATION FOR VASCULAR SURGERY

 Section 2.
 President-Elect.
 The President-Elect shall serve as a member of the Executive Council.
 With the approval of the Executive Council, the President-Elect shall designate:

-C. The Chairman of the Budget and Finance Committee.
+- The new member of the Budget and Finance Committee.

 Section 3.
 Secretary-Treasurer.
 The Secretary-Treasurer shall be a member of the Executive Council and shall record the minutes of its meetings.
 He/she shall receive and care for all records and papers belonging to the Association.
 He/she shall keep a master record of the Association documents and bylaws and shall record amendments properly.